 I am originally from Philipsburg, MT but moved to Washington to attend Washington State University in Pullman.
 After college I took a job at Warden High School in Warden, WA where I taught biology, physics, chemistry, and AVID for five years.
 I completed National Board Certification for Adolescent and Young Adult Science in November of 2013.

-My husband and I met at WSU and we have one son, who is three, and a daughter, who is one.
+My husband and I met at WSU and we have a three year old son and a one year old daughter.

 Did you know that Helena High School has it’s own App now?
 Search “Helena High School” to find and download!

 Physics is the study of relationships of matter and energy.
 Topics in this course will include: kinematics, dynamics, wave mechanics, light, sound, magnetism, and electricity.